adjust/dev-docs/docs/react-native/configuration/push-tokens.md

 # Set up push tokens

-Push tokens are used for [Audience Builder](hc:audience-builder) and client callbacks. they're also required for [Uninstall and reinstall tracking](hc:uninstalls-reinstalls).
+Push tokens are used for [Audience Builder](https://help.adjust.com/en/article/audience-builder) and client callbacks. they're also required for [Uninstall and reinstall tracking](https://help.adjust.com/en/article/uninstalls-reinstalls).

-The {code}`AdjustConfig` object contains a string {code}`pushToken` property that you can use to store your push token.
+The `AdjustConfig` object contains a string `pushToken` property that you can use to store your push token.
 You can update this property at any time by calling the [`setPushToken` method](#react-native-setpushtoken-invocation) with your token as an argument.

 :::{tab-set-code}